rudygzl/javascript-course/README.md

 ## This is most of my WIP javascript tests/projects.
 CSS Framework = TailwindCSS

-##### You can use this project to group your courses, tests, projects into one only responsive website using tailwindCSS framework.
-There is 2 courses by default atm (Table and Carousel).
+<span style='color:red'>You can use this project to group your courses, tests, projects into one only responsive website using tailwindCSS framework.
+There is 2 courses by default atm (Table and Carousel).</span>

 ### Tutorial to import TailwindCSS to my project =